-Nothing in this catalog shall be construed, operate as, or have the effect of an abridgement or a limitation of any rights, powers, or privileges of the Board of Trustees of the California State University, the Chancellor of the California State University, or the President of the campus.
-The Trustees, the Chancellor, and the President are authorized by law to adopt, amend, or repeal rules and policies that apply to students.
+Nothing in this catalog shall be construed as, operate as, or have the effect of an abridgment or a limitation of any rights, powers, or privileges of the Board of Trustees of the California State University, the chancellor of the California State University, or the president of the campus.
+The trustees, the chancellor, and the president are authorized by law to adopt, amend, or repeal rules and policies that apply to students.
 This catalog does not constitute a contract or the terms and conditions of a contract between the student and the campus or the California State University.
-The relationship of students to the campus and the California State University is one governed by statute, rules, and policy adopted by the Legislature, the Trustees, the Chancellor, the Presidents and their duly authorized designees.
+The relationship of students to the campus and the California State University is one governed by statute, rules, and policy adopted by the legislature, the trustees, the chancellor, the presidents and their duly authorized designees.

-The online 2015-2016 University Catalog was produced under the direction of the Associate Vice President, Academic Programs and Graduate Studies, Susan B. Opp. and Interim Associate Vice President, Academic Programs and Graduate Studies, Donna Wiley, Department chairs, administrators, and staff also contributed to this team effort.
+The online University Catalog is produced under the direction of the Dean, Academic Programs and Services, Maureen Scharberg and Associate Dean, Mitch Watnik.
+Department chairs, administrators, and staff also contributed to this team effort.

-- Editor and Project Supervisor: Sarah Aubert, Catalog and Curriculum Analyst/Specialist, Academic Programs and Graduate Studies
+Editor and Project Supervisor: Sarah Aubert, Catalog and Curriculum Analyst/Specialist, Academic Programs and Services

 Curriculum Proposal Process

 There are different approval processes for different types of curriculum proposals.
-Please refer to the Curricular Procedures Manual and/or consult with your College Curriculum Coordinator.
+Please refer to the Curricular Procedures Manual and/or consult with the University Curriculum Coordinator.

-- Why can’t we modify courses and revise programs mid-year?
+Why can’t courses and programs be modified mid-year?

 Student catalog rights are governed by the catalog in effect at the time they declare their undergraduate major/minor or are admitted to a graduate degree program.
-To avoid confusion, and to honor our agreement with the student, degree requirements and courses cannot be revised mid-year.
+To avoid confusion, and to honor Cal State East Bay’s agreement with the student, degree requirements and courses cannot be revised mid-year.

-- Why can’t we update our faculty list in the departmental chapters as changes occur?
+Why can’t updates be made to the faculty list in the departmental chapters as changes occur?

-- Why don’t all our department’s emeriti faculty appear in the departmental chapter’s faculty list?
+Why don’t all the department’s emeriti faculty appear in the departmental chapter’s faculty list?

 Only the names of emeriti faculty who are currently teaching in the department appear in the departmental chapter.
 All emeriti faculty, however, appear in the comprehensive faculty list maintained by the Office of Academic Affairs (see above), with the exception of those who are deceased.

-For questions concerning the catalog production process: Contact the Catalog Editor, Office of Academic Programs and Graduate Studies (4th Floor, Student Services and Administration Building; Tel.
-885-3271).
+For questions concerning the catalog production process: contact the Catalog Editor, Office of Academic Programs and Services (4th Floor, Student Services and Administration Building).

-For questions concerning the status of your curriculum proposal: Contact your College Curriculum Coordinator.
+For questions concerning the status of a curriculum proposal please check the proposal status in Curriculog or: contact the University Curriculum Coordinator.